-- Click Or you can add an exception link. - 2 Click I Understand the Risks, or You can add an exception. - 3 Click Get Certificate button. - 4 Uncheck Permanently Store this exception checkbox (recommended). - 5 Click Confirm Security Exception button. - Enter root in User Name field and root password of the web server in the Password field.
+- 1 Click Or you can add an exception link. - 2 Click I Understand the Risks, or You can add an exception.

+- 3 Click Get Certificate button. - 4 Uncheck Permanently Store this exception checkbox (recommended). - 5 Click Confirm Security Exception button. - 6 Enter root in User Name field and root password of the web server in the Password field.

-Performing a pre-installation check with the Veritas Web-based installer
+Performing a preinstallation check with the web-based installer

-This section describes performing a pre-installation check with the Veritas Web-based installer.
+This section describes performing a preinstallation check with the web-based installer.

-To perform a pre-installation check
+To perform a preinstallation check

-- Start the Web-based installer. - See "Starting the Veritas Web-based installer" on page 168. - On the Select a task and a product page, select Perform a Pre-installation Check from the Task drop-down list.
-Select Veritas Storage Foundation and High Availability from the Product drop-down list and click Next. - Select the Veritas Cluster Server from the Product drop-down list, and click Next. - Indicate the systems on which to perform the precheck.
+- 2 On the Select a task and a product page, select Perform a Pre-installation Check from the Task drop-down list. - 3 Select Symantec Cluster Server from the Product drop-down list, and click Next. - 4 Indicate the systems on which to perform the precheck.
 Enter one or more system names, separated by spaces.
-Click Next. - The installer performs the precheck and displays the results. - If the validation completes successfully, click Next.
+Click Next. - 5 The installer performs the precheck and displays the results. - 6 If the validation completes successfully, click Next.
 The installer prompts you to begin the installation.
 Click Yes to install on the selected system.
-Click No to install later. - Click Finish.
+Click No to install later. - 7 If the validation completes successfully, click Next.
+The installer prompts you to begin the installation.
+Click Yes to install on the selected system.
+Click No to install later. - 8 Click Finish.
 The installer prompts you for another task.

-Installing VCS with the Web-based installer
+Installing VCS with the web-based installer

-This section describes installing VCS with the Veritas Web-based installer.
+This section describes installing VCS with the Symantec web-based installer.

-To install VCS using the Web-based installer
+To install VCS using the web-based installer

-Perform preliminary steps.
+1 Perform preliminary steps.

-See "Performing a pre-installation check with the Veritas Web-based installer" on page 169.
+See "Performing a preinstallation check with the web-based installer" on page 184.

-- 3 Select Install a Product from the Task drop-down list. - Select Veritas Cluster Server (VCS) from the Product drop-down list, and click Next. - On the License agreement page, read the End User License Agreement (EULA).
-To continue, select Yes, I agree and click Next. - Choose minimal, recommended, or all RPMs.
+- 3 Select Install a Product from the Task drop-down list. - 4 Select Symantec Cluster Server from the Product drop-down list, and click Next. - 5 On the License agreement page, read the End User License Agreement (EULA).
+To continue, select Yes, I agree and click Next. - 6 Choose minimal, recommended, or all filesets.
 Click Next. - 7 Indicate the systems where you want to install.
 Separate multiple system names with spaces.
-Click Next. - If you have not yet configured a communication mode among systems, you have the option to let the installer configure ssh or rsh.
-If you choose to allow this configuration, select the communication mode and provide the superuser passwords for the systems. - After the validation completes successfully, click Next to install VCS on the selected system. - 10 After the installation completes, you must choose your licensing method.
-On the license page, select one of the following tabs: - Keyless licensing http://go.symantec.com/sfhakeyless
+Click Next. - 8 If you have not yet configured a communication mode among systems, you have the option to let the installer configure ssh or rsh.
+If you choose to allow this configuration, select the communication mode and provide the superuser passwords for the systems. - 9 After the validation completes successfully, click Next to install VCS on the selected system. - 10 After the installation completes, you must choose your licensing method.

+On the license page, select one of the following radio buttons: